 Once the edges begin to rise and the dosa becomes golden and crisp, fold and remove the dosa onto a plate.

-Recipe for coconut Chutney is here.
+Recipe for Coconut Chutney is here.

 The Rava and the flours tend to settle at the bottom after some time.
 So keep stirring the batter every time you make the dosa.
 In case the batter becomes thick after making a few dosas, then add some water and stir again.

-The humble yet versatile dosa has made its way into the haloed Oxford dictionary but then such a amazingly satisfying and healthy meal that satiates the tummy deserves a mention in the world culinary vocabulary.
+The humble yet versatile dosa has made its way into the haloed Oxford dictionary but then such an amazingly satisfying and healthy meal that satiates the tummy deserves a mention in the world culinary vocabulary.